DeepDyn - DFG Priority Programm 2404

 56

-Scientists from 14 different research institutions in the priority programm
+Scientists in the priority programm

 Group picture of the scientists in the Priority Programm at the beach of Sellin